tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 even if you memorize basic phrases from a textbook.
 Premature speaking has other negative effects.
 It can mess up your accent and solidify your mistakes.
+Traditional language learners often demonstrate the effect in their speech.

-* It takes time to train your listening to become able to hear native speech at natural speed and comprehend it.
+* It takes time to train your listening until you can hear native speech at natural speed and comprehend it.
   If you can't hear the sounds yet, there's no way you can repeat them without a strong foreign accent.
+  Traditional language learners start speaking very early, from day one.
+  As they speak, they get used to pronouncing words incorrectly.

   Think about Japanese people.
 After getting crippled by the school system that doesn't and can't offer enough listening practice they confuse the `l` and `r` sounds when they try to speak English.

+  A lot of people think, "I'll have native speakers correct me and tell me where I'm off".
+  Imagine a blind person trying to draw a self-portrait and someone telling them, "oh, the nose is a little bigger".
+  That's not going to help them too much.

+  If you want good pronunciation, you need to rely on your own ability to correct yourself.
+  You need to develop a good listening ability before you start speaking.
 * Mistakes are bad because they [become habits](http://www.antimoon.com/how/mistakes-damage.htm).
   If you make a mistake,
   you are more likely to say the same construction the next time.
   Don't hope that a native speaker will correct your mistakes.
   Unless the other party didn't understand you at all, they are not going to point out where you're off.
   Even if you ask them to correct all your mistakes, there's no guarantee that you'll be able to apply the corrections.

 **Go through a silent period.**
 A very popular community guideline is to avoid speaking to anyone in Japanese